superjcd/pywrk/README.md

 ## Usage

-You can  download it from pipy:
+You can  download it from pypi:

 ```shell
 pip install pywrk